bobwohljb/IntegrationTesting/README.md

 ## Running Tests

-To run the integration tests:
+To run all integration tests:

 ```bash
 ./gradlew integrationTest